 If you own a primary residence or commercial real estate, buying a vacation home will feel like a familiar process.
 However, buying a vacation home presents some key differences you need to be aware of.
 (And if you're still weighing whether to move forward with the purchase, read our top four reasons why you should buy a vacation home.)

 There are two sides to your home search: the location and the individual property.
-And thanks to today’s technology (and the network of agents at Vacasa Real Estate), you’re not limited to searching for a vacation property close to home.
+And thanks to today’s technology, you’re not limited to searching for a vacation property close to home.

 If you’re not wedded to an exact location, try thinking like an investor.
 True investors are often concerned most with income potential, so they expand their search to multiple towns or even multiple states.
 Even if you initially want to buy in a specific ski town two hours from where you live, with a little research you may find a better financial fit near a resort that’s six hours away.